Csilla Tatár

 Csilla Tatár (born 27 May 1983) is a Hungarian reporter and presenter.

 Life

 Tatár made her first appearance in 1996, at the age of 13, when she recited a poem on Duna TV.
 Since 2002, she has been a reporter and editor.
 In 2009, she graduated from the Budapest Metropolitan University College of Communication and Business.

 She worked for 12 years as a presenter on TV2, but since December 2014, she works at MTVA.
 Here, she became the host of A Dal.

-On 23 May 2015, she presented Hungary's points for the Eurovision Song Contest 2015.
-She eventually replaced Éva Novodomszky as the presenter of Hungary's points for Eurovision.
+From 2015 to 2017, she presented Hungary's points for the Eurovision Song Contest, replacing Éva Novodomszky.